fjebaker/blog/posts/2023.03.05.kerr-newman-circular-orbits/index.md

 ![](./energy-charged.svg)

 For the case of $q=1$, we have $E \approx 1$ for the majority of orbits.
 The _marginally bound_ orbit is defined as the circular orbit with $E = 1$, so although these orbits are stable, they are not very tightly bound relative to the other setups.
-This has implications for a maximal charge quotient $qQ$ for which circular orbits may be found.

-For the case of $q = 1$, numerical limitations prevent fully describing the energetic system at small radii, as can be seen by blatant discontinuities in the curves, where the root finder has struggled to find solutions for $\Omega_\phi$.
+This has implications for a maximal charge product $qQ$ for which circular orbits may be found.
+Numerical limitations furthermore prevent fully describing the energetic system at small radii, as can be seen by blatant discontinuities in the curves, where the root finder has struggled to find solutions for $\Omega_\phi$.

 We can find the ISCO by determining the minima of the energy of the circular orbits, i.e.